pawelduraj/android-programming/app/README.md

 ---

-To configure app you need to generate keystore file.
+To use sign in with google you need to generate keystore file.
 To do this you can use `keytool` command which is included in JDK bin directory.
 To generate keystore file run the following command:

 ```bash
 keytool -genkey -v -keystore "C:\dev.keystore" -alias key -keyalg RSA -keysize 2048 -validity 10000